klaytn/klaytn-terraform/README.md

 ## Assumptions

-- You want to setup Klaytn serivce-chain nodes in AWS
+- You want to setup Klaytn serivce-chain nodes in AWS.
 - You want to setup proper security groups that allow commuication and coordination.